 Thought for the Day

-The central theme of this week’s readings is holiness through mercy, humility, and public witness.
-This Sunday, February 8, 2026, is the Fifth Sunday of Ordinary Time.
-The gospel reading is from the Book of Matthew.
+The “Temptations in the Desert” are the central theme of this Sunday’s readings, February 22, 2026.
+The Roman Catholic lectionary always proclaims this gospel reading on the First Sunday of Lent.
+The gospel is from the book of Matthew.
 Please share your thoughts about this article in the “Comments” section.

 You can read the article by clicking here.